 Visit in 2021

-The Viking Ship Exhibit will open in June this year.
+The Viking Ship Exhibit will open in April this year.
 See our schedule here.
-Come see the improvements made in 2018!
+Come see the improvements made in the last few years!
 Docent led tours begin approximately every 30 minutes.
 Last “Tour” begins at 3:30 PM.

 View a documentary about this Viking ship that sailed from Norway to Chicago in 1893 below.